Submit

 • Workshop Presenter Information: When you begin your workshop symposium submission, you’ll be prompted to complete a Google form with the following information.

-1. Symposium title: The title should be succinct and descriptive because it will be listed without the abstract in Conference materials.
+1. Title: The title should be succinct and descriptive because it will be listed without the abstract in Conference materials.

 2. Abstract: A brief, high-level overview of the workshop symposium.
 Include Background, Purpose/AIM, Methods, Results, Conclusion (100-word maximum).

-3. Subject area: Related area of research; used to match the proposal with the best-suited peer reviewer.
-Secondary subject area may also be selected.
-(Subject areas: Social Sciences, Social Work, Behavioral Health, Biological Psychology, Clinical Social Work, Cultural Anthropology, Psychology, Epigenetics, School Psychology, Social Emotional Learning, Industrial/Organizational Psychology, Lifespan Development, Other)
+Subject areas: Social Sciences, Social Work, Behavioral Health, Biological Psychology, Clinical Social Work, Cultural Anthropology, Psychology, Epigenetics, School Psychology, Social Emotional Learning, Industrial/Organizational Psychology, Lifespan Development, Other

 4. Supporting summary: The supporting summary should describe the overall workshop symposium in detail.
 In this section, you are encouraged to include information about how the workshop symposium meets the goals of providing diversity of perspective and integrating those perspectives into a meaningful solution to the global mental health problem.
 (300-word maximum, plain-text format).